 Coat foil lined pan with a thin coat of unsalted butter.
 Set aside.

-In a heavy bottom saucepan combine the butter, sugar, salt and corn syrup and start to cook on medium heat.
+In a heavy bottom saucepan combine the butter, sugar, and corn syrup and start to cook on medium heat.

 Cook, stirring until butter is melted.

 Once butter has melted increase the heat to medium-high heat.